gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

 | Pseudocode typically starts with **BEGIN** and ends with **END**.
 | The table below has the typical pseudocode for common keywords and operators in python.
+| The quoted text in the python is not python.
+It is there to indicate the purpose.

 .. list-table:: Pseudocode Summary
    :widths: 125 250